Home Data Loss Prevention Understanding Data Protection Acts In India

 • While the Aadhaar Act facilitates the use of Aadhaar for the targeted delivery of benefits, it also includes provisions to protect the privacy and confidentiality legislations of individual biometric and demographic information.

-Penalties under The Aadhaar Act 2016:
+Penalties Under The Aadhaar Act 2016:

 If an entity in the Aadhaar fails to comply with the provision of the data protection acts, if fails to furnish any information, document, or return of report required by the Authority, such entity will be penalized 1 crore rupees for each contravention and in case of a continuing failure, with an additional penalty which may extend to ten lakh rupees for every day during which the failure continues after the first contravention under section 23A.